Charlie Barnet: Career

 Barnet was one of the first bandleaders to integrate his band, with more black musicians working for him than virtually all of the other popular white bandleaders.
 Trumpeters Roy Eldridge and Frankie Newton and bassist John Kirby joined in 1937.
 Lena Horne was one of Barnet's vocalists.
 Unusually, for a mainly white group, Barnet was booked to perform at the Apollo Theater in Harlem and established a new attendance record.
 He was an outspoken admirer of Count Basie and Duke Ellington.
 Ellington recorded the Charlie Barnet composition "In a Mizz".
-In 1939, in a gesture that was warmly appreciated and admired, Count Basie (who was booked 2 days after) lent Barnet some of his charts after his instruments, notes and arrangements had been destroyed in the famous fire at the Palomar Ballroom in Los Angeles (Oct.
-2nd, 1939), which prevented Barnet's last show there.
+In 1939, in a gesture that was warmly appreciated and admired, Count Basie (who was booked 2 days after) lent Barnet some of his charts after his instruments, notes and arrangements had been destroyed in the famous fire at the Palomar Ballroom in Los Angeles (October 2, 1939), which prevented Barnet's last show there.

 Throughout his career he was an opponent of syrupy arrangements.
 In the song "The Wrong Idea", he lampooned the "sweet" big band sound of the era.
 The song was written by Billy May, who later used the same satirical bent in his collaborations with Stan Freberg on Capitol Records including the Lawrence Welk satire "Wunnerful!
 Wunnerful!"
 Barnet's was a notorious party band where drinking and vandalism were not uncommon.
-While Glenn Miller enforced strict standards of dress and deportment, Barnet was more interested in having fun, according to his autobiography The Swinging Years.
+While Glenn Miller enforced strict standards of dress and deportment, Barnet was more interested in having fun, according to his autobiography Those Swinging Years: The Autobiography of Charlie Barnet.

 In 1949 he retired, apparently because he had lost interest in music.
 He was able to retire when he chose because he was one of the few heirs in a very wealthy family.
 He occasionally returned from retirement for brief tours but never returned to music full-time.
 In 1956, he released an album, Dance Bash, which was recorded over five years from 1947 to 1952.

 Known for a unique sound and hard-swinging style on tenor saxophone, Barnet in the late 1930s added the alto saxophone to his arsenal, followed by the soprano saxophone, an instrument that had fallen out of favor after the 1920s and was not generally used in the big band era.

 In September 1964, Barnet arranged a private party for his musical hero, Duke Ellington, and orchestra to play at Palm Springs' San Jacinto country club.
 At the door, a small sign painted by Barnet said: "Any complaints about loud music or requests for excessive use of mutes will be grounds for instant expulsion (to a table in the parking lot).
 Any requests for folk music, twist, watusi, or rock and roll will result in instant execution by golf balls at 20 paces."
 Barnet did not play at the gathering.

 Barnet's theme song was "Redskin Rhumba".
 His autobiography, Those Swinging Years: The Autobiography of Charlie Barnet, written with Stanley Dance, was published in 1984.